 'Madame Tinkertoy's House of Blue Lights.
 Corner of Bourbon and Toulouse, New Orleans, Louisiana.'
 Now this is supposed to be the finest whorehouse in the South.
 These ain't no pork chops.
 These are U. S. Prime.

-George presents the most unforgettable image of the film after he tells them he has "a helmet."
+George presents the most unforgettable image of the film after he tells them: "Oh, oh, I've got a helmet.
+I've got a beauty."
 He is grinning from ear to ear, wearing a gold football helmet with a blue center stripe, and riding on the back of Wyatt's motorcycle, as "If You Want to Be A Bird" (by The Holy Modal Rounders) plays on the soundtrack.
 George sits up and flaps his arms.